What is Voice Biometrics

 Use as part of a two-factor authentication process to increase security without adding effort

-How do Voice Biometrics work?
+How does Voice Authentication work?

 There are over 70 body parts– each with a unique size and shape – that contribute to how a person speaks.
 Voice biometrics relies on the fact that human voice characteristics correlate strongly to the physiological qualities of how a person creates speech.
 Unlike other methods of authentication, voice biometrics does not rely on a secret such as the person remembering a passphrase.
 It isn’t what the person says that is being authenticated, it’s who is speaking.